girino/JavaMMonitTrayIcon/README.md

 ## Configuring

 When run for the first time, the settings window will be automatically shown.
 You need to fill in at least the server url and the fields necessary for authentication.
-If using "Basic" authentication, use the UEL syntax for user and password:
+If using "Basic" authentication, use the URL syntax for user and password:

 ``https://user:password@www.example.com``